The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-Thus, Strasbourg University had become in around 10 years a first-rank institution in France, and a place of original intellectual experiments.
-Among them, there was the realization of the importance of German statistics.
+Thus, Strasbourg University had become within 10 years a first-rank institution in France, and a place of original intellectual experiments.
 During the Imperial period, Stra\ss burg had indeed been an important place for statistical research, with Lexis and Knapp.
-Young statistician Henri Bunle was sent to Strasbourg to retrieve the German technical knowledge as he declared in an exciting interview \cite{Desrosieres2005}.
-Desrosi\`eres asked Bunle what was his task in Strasbourg in 1919 and Bunle explained that his mission was to control the German statistical bureau (which published a statistical directory for Alsace-Lorraine where 7 or 8 people worked.
-Bunle explained
+The young statistician Henri Bunle was sent to Strasbourg to retrieve German technical knowledge, as he explained in an exciting interview in 1982 (\cite{Desrosieres2005}).
+Desrosi\`eres asked Bunle what his task in Strasbourg was in 1919, and Bunle explained that his mission was to control the German statistical bureau which published a statistical directory for Alsace-Lorraine where 7 or 8 people worked.
+Bunle said: